bertjebertjek/esm_bc_template/README.md

-# ESM bias Correction
+# ESM bias Correction workflow

-Bias correction of 3D and 2D (separate) fields for CMIP6 Global Climate Models (GCM's).
+This README describes the procedure for the Bias correction of 3D and 2D (separate) fields for CMIP6 Global Climate Models (GCM's).

+NOTE: this repository only contains the tempate folder structure, the actual fortran code can be found on [the NCAR github page](https://github.com/NCAR/ESM_bias_correction)

 ## Installation

-The fortran code can be found here: `https://github.com/NCAR/ESM_bias_correction/`
+The fortran code can be found here: [github.com/NCAR/ESM_bias_correction](https://github.com/NCAR/ESM_bias_correction).
+(Compile and link to the executable `esm_bias_correction` in the main folder.)

 The compressed CMIP6 models: `/glade/campaign/ral/hap/trude/CMIP6/FORCING/NOAA_SNOW`

+Clone this repo (esm_bc_template) and link to the compiled fortran code's executable.

 ## Usage